aws-samples/implementing-cost-optimization-for-amazon-eks-compute-resources/content/1-EKS-Cost-Visualization/index.md

 ![Aggregated by Department 3](/static/1-EKS-Cost-Visualization/1-2-Seperate-Team/1-2-aggr-by-dept-3.png)

 > [!NOTE]
-> It may take a few minutes for Kubecost to reflect information about the created resource.

-> [!NOTE]
 > You can learn more about the Kubecost Allocations Dashboard [here](https://docs.kubecost.com/using-kubecost/navigating-the-kubecost-ui/cost-allocation).
 For more information about Kubecost, please refer to the [Kubecost official documentation](https://docs.kubecost.com/).